Campus Improvement Plan

 - The school offers a robust system of training, coaching, and support to all teachers and staff.

-- Leadership development opportunities for staff that would like to advance their career.
+- Leadership development opportunities for staff that would like to advance their career Some staff live in the community

-- Ongoing team-building activities and staff celebrations are offered throughout the school year.
+- Ongoing team-building activities and staff celebrations are offered through out the school year

 Problem Statements Identifying Staff Recruitment and Retention Needs